 - To get a ride for doctor's appointment

 - For your pet (IE cat in a tree)

 NEVER PRANK CALL 9-1-1!

-It's a prank call when someone calls 9-1-1 for a joke, or calls 9-1-1 and hangs up.
-If 9-1-1 lines or call takers are busy with prank calls, someone with a real emergency may not be able to get the help they need.
-In most places, it's against the law to make prank 9-1-1 calls.
+It's a prank call when someone calls 9-1-1 as a joke, or calls 9-1-1 and hangs up.
+If 9-1-1 lines or dispatchers are busy with prank calls, someone with a real emergency may not be able to get the help they need.
+It is against the law to make prank 9-1-1 calls.

 TIPS FOR VOIP (VOICE-OVER INTERNET PROTOCOL) PHONE USERS

 - Be sure to keep your registered location current with your VoIP provider.